HotQ/MIT-6.828/Lect_1/shell_exercises.md

 $ ls
 ```

-The parser already builds an execcmd for you, so the only code you have to write is for the ' ' case in runcmd.
+The parser already builds an `execcmd` for you, so the only code you have to write is for the ' ' case in `runcmd`.
 To test that you can run "ls".
 You might find it useful to look at the manual page for exec; type "man 3 exec".

 I/O redirection
 ---------------